djplaner/memex/docs/sense/Python/exploring-australian-curriculum.md

 Perhaps the very essence of gather/weave.

 Li et al (2019) identify three types of knowledge components that make up mathematics conceptual knowledge for teaching.
 The second - being able to connect and justify the main points of a content topic, and to place it in wider contexts - is directly challenged by requiring conceptual knowledge that across different connected topics. - even suggesting it is the one with which students have the least familiarity.

+#### Mismatch between rich mathematical tasks and the curriculum

+Liljedahl (2020) identifies a problem that is common to rich and engaging mathematical tasks as

+> they are, for the most part, all non-curricular tasks.
+That is, very few of these tasks require mathematics that map nicely onto a list of outcomes or standards in a specific school curriculum. (p.
+24)

+He goes onto describe how the "open-middle" in many mathematical tasks (see [[low-floor-high-ceiling-wide-walls#Low-floor, open-middle, high-ceiling tasks]]) can make this even more difficult. i.e. of the many different paths that may be used to solve a mathematical task, only one may be the "curricular" path.
+A path that no student may choose to walk.

+The intent (or even need for) more alignment with the curriculum can lead to adding constraints to a task which can lead to reducing "what was once a rich task to the type of word problem we often see in mathematics textbooks" (p.
+25)

+> Whereas rich tasks get students to think at the expense of meeting curriculum goals, word problems more predictably and reliably push students to use specific bits of learned knowledge - but often at the expense of engagement and the thinking that we need to foster in our students. (p.
+25)

 ### Clever approaches to curriculum visualisation?